shiyaqian/urbs/doc/mathdoc/equ-process.rst

 the starting point and put start-up costs on it.
 Like the variable costs these start-up costs are per unit of energy.

-For a part load case the input ratio and, if specified, the output ratio of the process is a function of :math:`\tau_{vpt}`:
+For a part load case the input ratio and of the process is a function of :math:`\tau_{vpt}`:

 .. math::